 Our website may contain links to other websites run by other organisations.
 This policy does not apply to those other websites‚ so we encourage you to read their privacy statements.
 We cannot be responsible for the privacy policies and practices of other websites even if you access them using links that we provide.
 In addition, if you linked to our website from a third party website, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party website and recommend that you check the policy of that third party website.

 A cookie is a small file that is placed on your computer by websites that you visit so that it can recognize you during your visit or across multiple visits.
-We use a cookie to validate that the request is coming from an actual user and is required to use this site.
+A cookie is required to use this site and is used to track visitors’ movements across the site.
 This cookie is erased when you close your browser.

 You have the ability to clear cookies from your computer.
 Refer to your browser’s Help to manage cookies on your computer.